-Staff and Governors can also raise concerns relating to extremism directly via the Department for Education's dedicated telephone helpline on 020 7340 7264.
-You can also raise concerns by emailing counter.extremism@education.gsi.gov.uk, but this is not to be used in emergency situations.
+Staff and Governors can also raise concerns by emailing counter.extremism@education.gsi.gov.uk, but this is not to be used in emergency situations.
+If you believe you have information relating to terrorism, you can call the anti-terrorist hotline on 0800 789 321.
+To report extremism in education, including allegations against staff and institutions, use this link.